pappasfotios/cross_annotate/README.md

 # cross_annotate

-A lightweight Bash pipeline linking genomic BED regions in non-model species to model-organism protein homologues.
-It expands regions, identifies overlapping genes from a GFF3 annotation, extracts gene-body DNA and searches a model proteome using DIAMOND BLASTX.
+A lightweight Bash pipeline linking genomic regions from non-model species (in BED files) to model-organism protein homologues.
+It expands regions (flanking genomic intervals), identifies overlapping genes from a GFF3 annotation, extracts gene-body DNA and searches a model proteome using DIAMOND BLASTX.

 ## Install